TWO of the biggest names in golf tee up at this week’s Australian Golf Open at The Australian Golf Club.

 There appears to be more confidence with the local hope, who has firmed in significantly in the betting and it sets up what could be a showdown between them both on the final day this Sunday.

-The action starts on Thursday, so sign up to CrownBet.com.au now for the latest odds and a cracking sign up offer.
+The action starts on Thursday, so sign up to CrownBet.com.au now for the latest odds.

 Australian Golf Open top pick